Tuesday, December 31, 2024

 Ἄρτι μῦς πίττης γεύεται.

-The verb γεύεται takes a genitive complement: πίττης.
+The verb γεύεται takes a genitive complement (have a taste "of"): πίττης.
 The saying is used by Demosthenes, and it alludes to a mousetrap in which the mouse is lured and trapped in sticky pitch.
 In other words: someone has just made a fatal mistake, one from which they cannot escape.
 The proverb appears in the LSJ entry for μῦς.

 Πάταξον μέν, ἄκουσον δέ.